 Steel Smiling: this Pittsburgh organization prioritizes affordable mental healthcare for the Black community, and works to bring mental health support through “education, advocacy, and awareness.”
 If you are a Black person in Pittsburgh in need of mental health therapy, but have little to no health insurance, this organization will help cover those costs, and ensure that you are “connected with a Black, culturally-sensitive, clinical professional in a timely manner.” – Julius Boatwright, Founder & CEO of Steel Smiling.

 *If you are a white/ non-black person who would like to support this organization, you can donate here.

 The Loveland Foundation: this organization focuses on providing accessible mental healthcare to communities of color- especially to Black women and girls, who are often overlooked.

 *Again, if you are a white/non-black ally who would like to show your support, you can donate here.

-Another great organization to follow is The Nap Ministry, which prioritizes the importance of rest and self-care, especially for African Americans and other People of Color.
+Another great organization to follow is The Nap Ministry, which prioritizes the importance of rest and self-care, especially for the Black community and other People of Color.